rememberSoftwares/yacana/docs/README.md

       return "So much rain !"
 ```

 This tool would return either "So much sun !" or "So much rain !" based on the output of some fake weather API.
-This was the output we needed. **However**, the original prompt it's still bad!
-The section "*output 'sunny' if there is some sun else say 'rainy'*" of the initial *bad* prompt is still useless as it's the Tool itself that will output this string.
+This was the output we needed. **However**, the original prompt is still wrong!
+The section "*output 'So  much sun !' if there is some sun else say 'So  much rain !'*" of the initial *bad* prompt is still useless as it's the Tool itself that will output this string.
 Not the LLM!
 You should rewrite the prompt like this: "I give you the following city: '{city}'.
-Get the current weather there."
+Get the current weather there.".
+The tool will return the correct string.

 ---